Questions and answers about food waste recycling in your communal property

 Questions about food waste

-When will my food waste collections start?
+When will my food waste be collected?

 If your food waste is collected on your usual collection day, it may be at a different time to your other collections because a separate vehicle will collect it.